Steam locomotive basics by external videos

 Based on this representation, the mass points on the bearings simply can be attributed to the wheel and to the crosshead, whereas the resulting inertia forces of the mass point on the gravity center of the main rod can be converted and attributed partially to both of these bearings.

-Beneath easily compensable effects, this results in a partial vertical inertia force on the crosshead bearing which only can be compensated by something that is not being sprung like the drive axles.
+Beneath easily compensable effects, this shows that mass forces result in a partial vertical inertia force on the crosshead bearing which only can be compensated by something that is not being sprung like the drive axles.
 This e.g. could be a balancing shaft (compensated in horizontal direction by a balance shaft on the opposite end of the loco) or a set of balance shafts.

 For our SAS 3000 concept, we assume that the latter solution will not be necessary, regarding max speed up to 280 km/h or a little above that.